Double Averaging and Gradient Projection: Convergence Guarantees for Decentralized Constrained Optimization: Introduction

 \subsubsection{Decentralized constrained optimization methods}

-As earlier stated, we mainly focus on methods that consider orthogonal projection operators onto the constraint sets.
-These methods can further be divided into two groups based on their constraint structure.
+We focus on methods that consider orthogonal projection operators onto the constraint sets.
+These methods can be divided into two groups based on their constraint structure.
 The first group ~\cite{ram2010distributed, xi2016distributed, 8, 9} considers an identical constraint $S$ available to every agent.
-These methods differ in the graph connectivity assumption~\cite{xi2016distributed}, the optimization approach~\cite{9}, the global objective function~\cite{7}, or global objective characteristics~\cite{8}.
-Analysis of this group is closely tied to unconstrained techniques with minor modifications, especially invoking the non-expansiveness of the projection operator.
-Some techniques ensure feasibility in the course of optimization without the need for projection onto the constraint set~\cite{Lorenzo2016NEXTIN,11}.
+These methods differ in the graph connectivity assumption~\cite{xi2016distributed}, the optimization approach~\cite{9}, the global objective function~\cite{7}, or functions characteristics~\cite{8}.

-The second category corresponds to a scenario where each agent knows its own local constraint $S^v$. \cite{5} and \cite{nedic2010constrained} proposed projection onto local constraint sets in each iteration.
-They considered undirected communication graphs and proved a sub-linear rate of convergence for the optimality gap using suitable decaying step-sizes, only in two special cases: when the constraints are identical, or when the graph is fully connected~\cite{nedic2010constrained}.
-No rate for the feasibility gap is established.
-As the constraint at each node might be an intersection of several constraints, or in some applications, the nodes do not have access to all of their local constraints at each iteration, \cite{lee2013distributed} has proposed a randomized projection scheme.
-This algorithm suffers the same limitations as~\cite{nedic2010constrained}, that is, the proof is limited to fully connected networks or a setting with identical constraints at each node. \cite{6} extends \cite{5} and \cite{nedic2010constrained} to the setup with noisy communication links and noisy (sub)gradients.
-Finally, DDPS~\cite{xi2016distributed} uses two row-stochastic and column-stochastic matrices, but it needs a diminishing step-size.
-In analysis, it is still subject to the restrictive assumption that the local constraints are identical.
-To the best of our knowledge, our proposed method is the first algorithm in the setup of constrained optimization with different local constraints considering directed graphs that can utilize a fixed step-size and has a generic guarantee of convergence.
+The second group corresponds to the setup where each agent knows its own local constraint $S^v$. \cite{5} and \cite{nedic2010constrained} proposed projection onto local constraint sets in each iteration.
+They considered undirected graphs and proved a sub-linear rate of convergence for the optimality gap using decaying step-sizes, only in two special cases: when the constraints are identical, or when the graph is fully connected~\cite{nedic2010constrained}.
+No rate for the feasibility gap is established. \cite{6} extends \cite{5} and \cite{nedic2010constrained} to the setup with noisy communication links and noisy (sub)gradients.
+DDPS~\cite{xi2016distributed} uses two row-stochastic and column-stochastic matrices, but it requires a decaying step-size and assumes identical constraints. \cite{cheng2022distributed} modifies the Push-Pull algorithm for this problem.
+They show that a fixed-step size prevents their approach from reaching a fixed-point; thus, they employ a decaying step-size.
+To our knowledge, our algorithm is the first one for constrained optimization with different local constraints on directed graphs using a fixed step-size.